shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 ## Order line item

-An order can be have more other items of `tyep` product, promotion, credit, custom.
+An order can be have more other items or child items of `type` : `product`, `promotion`, `credit` or `custom`.
 To fetch line items for a particular order, try the below API request:

 ```json http
 {